 An Improved VIP Infrastructure for WordPress Cron

-We’re happy to announce a new WordPress Cron infrastructure for our VIP Cloud Hosting Service platform.
-In this post we’ll take you through why we did this, how we did it, and what problems it solves for our VIP clients.
+We’re happy to announce a new WordPress Cron infrastructure for our platform.
+In this post, we’ll take you through why we did this, how we did it, and what problems it solves for our WordPress VIP customers.

 Our Cron implementation builds on the core WordPress Cron API, for maximum code portability from the WordPress ecosystem and familiarity for your engineering teams.

 High traffic sites and WordPress Cron